shdrn2402/python_projects/README.md

-# python_projects
+### Data analysis and machine learning projects using Python

-Data analysis and machine learning projects using Python
+---

 ## The repository contains the following projects:
 | Project link |Project description|